 Michael Steiner

 In 2023 I received my Master's Degree (with distiction) for Computer Science at Graz University of Technology, with a Major/Minor in Visual Computing/Machine Learning.
-My Master Thesis tackled accelerated NeRF rendering on the basis of DONeRF.

 Email / Scholar / Github